Renaudeau82/laser_scan_map/README.md

 To create the map using the laser scans and odomotry, I used Gmapping package.

 ### Prerequisites
-Gmaping is not pushed on ros melodic yet, but the sources are working.
+Gmapping is not pushed on ros melodic yet, but the sources are working.
 To save the map, you will need map_server package.

 ### Installing Gmapping